wahyutirta/aksara-cnn-nodejs/README.md

  - node.js

  ## Instructions
- - To learn more and to train yourself the Deep Learning model you can refer the interactive python notebook [here](https://github.com/ArunRK7Codie/Digit-Recognizer/tree/master/digit-recognizer-notebook.ipynb).
+ - jika tidak ditemukan model cnn pada aplikasi, gunakan notebook yang sudah disediakan untuk membentuk dan melatih suatu model deep learning CNN baru
  - To run the application locally on your machine, follow these instructions.
    1. Clone the repository into your machine.
    2. Navigate to the project directory in your terminal or command prompt
    3. Execute `npm install` command.
    4. Execute `npm run` command.
 Now the app will be opened on your browser running in a localhost.
   ## Acknowledgements
-  The application is hosted in [Heroku](https://www.heroku.com)- a free cloud platform.
-The DL model has been developed and trained in [Google Colab](https://colab.research.google.com)- free jupyter notebook environment for developing and training ML models in cloud.
+  gunakan [Google Colab](https://colab.research.google.com)- free jupyter notebook environment untuk membentuk dan melatih ML models in cloud.

 ## License
 This project has been licensed under MIT License.
-You can check the [License file](https://github.com/ArunRK7Codie/Digit-Recognizer/blob/master/LICENSE) to view the license